mmmaaatttttt/personal-site/src/pages/stories/mind-the-gerrymandered-gap.md

 Let's take a look at historical data on congressional elections in the United States.

-In the map below, states in this are colored according to the size of the efficiency gap.
+In the map below, states are colored according to the size of the efficiency gap.
 Darker red indicates an efficiency gap favoring Republicans; darker blue indicates an efficiency gap favoring Democrats.
+You can examine results from every congressional election between 1996 and 2016.
+(If you're curious, you can see the raw data [here](https://gist.githubusercontent.com/mmmaaatttttt/667f43a79aa2f0b280e2a99a1b807a00).)

 Note that it's impossible to gerrymander a state with only one representative, so those states are greyed out.
-Also, only vote tallies for Democrat and Republican candidates are considered.
-In the event that a district did not have both a Republican and a Democrat on the ballot, that district has been ignored.
-(TO DO: better estimate the gap in these scenarios, and include historical data so you can see how the efficiency gap changes across time in different states.)
+For similar reasons, it's difficult to make compelling gerrymandering arguments for states with only a small handful of districts, and the efficiency gap is less powerful as a metric in such cases.
+For that reason, you can also ignore states with a small number of districts (up to 10), if you choose.

+To the right of the map, you can see a bar chart of how the efficiency gap for each state translates into an expected advantage in terms of the number of congressional seats.
+The calculation here is straightforward: you just take the efficiency gap for a state and multiply by the number of districts in that state.
+I'm including this chart because Nicholas Stephanopoulos and Eric McGhee, two academics who first introduced the efficiency gap, proposed the two-seat benchmark as a standard for throwing out a district map as being a partisan gerrymander.
+Lightly-colored bars correspond to states with a seat gap smaller than two; the fully-colored bars at the right are ones that exceed this two-seat threshold.

+Take your time exploring the electoral landscape over time.
+What do you notice, and what questions come to mind?

 <GerrymanderHistoricalMap />

-some wrapper over USMap
-addGeometryProperties={this.addGeometryProperties}
-colors={[COLORS.DARK_BLUE, COLORS.WHITE, COLORS.RED]}
-domain={[-0.5, 0, 0.5]}
-data={voteData}
-fillAccessor={this.fillAccessor}
-getTooltipTitle={d => d.name}
-getTooltipBody={this.getTooltipBody}
+SUMMARIZE

+### Caveats and Limitations

+### Notes on the data

+1. Also, for races with candidates from more than two parties, only vote tallies for Democrat and Republican candidates are considered.

+2. Estimates

+3. Percentages calculated within districts first

+### Conclusion

 - if data doesn't exist for district, base on: